-"Counsel to Parents on the Moral Education of their Children in regard to Sex," is the name of a book published by one of the first philanthropic and scientific women of hrst philanthropic and scientific women or this country, Dr. Elizabeth Blackwell.
+"Counsel to Parents on the Moral Education of their Children in regard to Sex," is the name of a book published by one of the first philanthropic and scientific women of this country, Dr. Elizabeth Blackwell.
 She has given a most valuable treatise to the public, upon delicate subjects, couched in strong, chaste, impressive language.
-There is stated in a brave, dispassionate and logi-cal manner, testimony to the necessity of a moral life as the gauge of henvious deliber moral life as the cause of happiness, health and power.
-This is shown in a physiological, not an ethical statement, where rewards and penalties are natural consequents of good and evil conduct.
-It is a treatise which should be placed in the hands of every father and mother, and also of 'every son and daughter, dealing, as it does, with questions of a vital import, from a physician of great experience and wisdom.
+There is stated in a brave, dispassionate and logical manner, testimony to the necessity of a moral life as the cause of happiness, health and power.
+This is shown in a physiologi-cal, not an ethical statement, where rewards and penalties are natural consequents of good and evil conduct.
+It is a treatise which should be placed in the hands of every father and mother, and also of every son and daughter, dealing, as it does, with questions of a vital import, from a physician of great experience and wisdom.
 It is a positive acquisition to humanity, written not only in a clear and wholesome style, but sometimes even approaching eloquence in elevation of thought.

 LIFE WITH THE SPIRITS.

 By Ex-Clericus.